Akpan Hogan Ekpo: Early life

-Akpan Hogan Ekpo was born in Lagos, Nigeria to Hogan Ekpo Etuknwa (1917–1997) who was a policeman and Affiong Harrison Hogan Ekpo (née Udosen) (1936–2019).
+Akpan Hogan Ekpo was born in Lagos, Nigeria to Hogan Ekpo Etuknwa (1917–1997) who was a policeman and Deaconess Affiong Harrison Hogan Ekpo (née Udosen) (1936–2019).
 He is the oldest of four children.
 Ekpo originally hails from Ikot Obio Eka in Etinan Local Government of Area of Akwa Ibom State, Nigeria.
 Ekpo attended Anglican Isoko Primary School, Marine Beach, Apapa, Lagos from 1959 to 1965.
 From 1965 to 1970 he attended United Christian Secondary School, Bombay Crescent, Apapa, Lagos.
 After completing his secondary school education, Ekpo received a scholarship from the Federal Government of Nigeria to attend University in the United States of America.